microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-copy.md

 <!-- { "blockType": "permissions", "name": "driveitem_copy" } -->
 [!INCLUDE [permissions-table](../includes/permissions/driveitem-copy-permissions.md)]

-**Note:** SharePoint Embedded requires FileStorageContainer.Selected to access the content of the container.
+>**Note:** SharePoint Embedded requires the FileStorageContainer.Selected permission to access the content of the container.
 For more information, see [SharePoint Embedded authentication and authorization](/sharepoint/dev/embedded/concepts/app-concepts/auth#access-on-behalf-of-a-user)

 ## HTTP request